tu-rbo/concarne/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-concarne - a lightweight contextual learning framework, based on Theano and Lasagne
+concarne - a lightweight framework for learning with side information, based on Theano and Lasagne
 ====================================

 Contents: